xmess7/Daily_Open_Strategy/README.md

 # Versions v5.5-7.1

 2023.09.15
-- v7.1 Updated fifoCloseChart() (line 919).
-Created diff algo to FIFO close trades on same chart.
+- v7.1 Created diff algo so FIFO close trades on same chart.
-- v7.0 Added function fifoCloseChart() (line 919).
-Removed removeGlobal(), don't need it.
+- v7.0 Added function FIFO feature for US Broker(only leverage <= 1:50)..
-- v6.0 This version is for Dustin, created time and hour separations so he can use in strat tester
+- v6.0 Special update, only for this version, created time and hour separations so he can use in strat tester
-- v5.5 Added on 343 and 365  marginRequired() test and fixed the lotzPerBalance error
+- v5.5 Added marginRequired test and fixed the lotzPerBalance error

 # Version 5